Los Angeles County+USC Medical Center

 Place

-Constructed as a monument to modern medicine, the original LA General Medical Center reveals important stories about equity and public health in postwar Southern California.
+Constructed as a monument to modern medicine, LA General Hospital reveals important stories about equity and public health in postwar Southern California.

 Place Details